 Historically, the Academy has held its annual meetings in the fall of the year, in conjunction with the annual meeting of one of its founding organizations.
-In November 1996 the Academy will hold its annual meeting in Boca Raton.
-Florida-site of the Casualty Actuarial Society annual meeting.
+In October 1998 the Academy will hold its annual meeting in Washington, D.C., in conjunction with the American Society of Pension Actuaries annual meeting.
 In the spring, the Academy will sponsor a public policy briefing, featuring a prominent Washington legislator as luncheon speaker.